Documentation

 Welcome to the official Git-Pilot documentation.
-Here you'll find everything you need to know to streamline your Git workflow with AI.
+Here you'll find everything you need to streamline your Git workflow with AI.

 How It Works

 Git-Pilot is a CLI tool that communicates with a secure backend API powered by Google's Gemini models.
-This architecture keeps your AI API keys safe and off your local machine.
 You always have the final say, with the ability to review, edit, or cancel any AI suggestion before it runs.

 Installation